 Health Insurance Options for Anemia

-Those who have a declinable form of anemia will obviously need another source of coverage.
 As this disease can affect individuals of any age, it is important to know each of your options.
-For those who are young, coverage is attainable for any income level if you are under age 19.
+For those who are young, coverage is attainable for any income level if you are under age 19 through Medicaid, CHIP or private policies.
 Anyone age 65 or older is must also be covered according to law through Medicare.
-Adults between 19 and 64 also have several options, though none are legally guaranteed quite yet.
-Assess the most practical, cost-effective source of insurance, and choose the best fit.
-Even if you cannot afford or are declined for a private plan, we can help: call 888 803 5917.
-Here are a few ideas to get your wheels turning on how to get insured sooner.
+Adults between 19 and 64 also have several options, from buying your own plan to joining a group.
+Assess the most practical, cost-effective source of insurance and choose the best fit.
+Even if you cannot afford a private plan, we can help: call 888 803 5917.

 The low-income population of our country can use the government-funded health insurance program, Medicaid, if their income meets their state requirements.
 In places such as Minnesota, low-income adults with an income up to $2,001 per month can receive coverage through Medicaid, though other areas tend to be much lower.
-Children, families, pregnant women, and disabled individuals are the greatest beneficiaries from this program, which will cover any medically necessary treatment.
-Anemic persons with any form of the disease should be able to receive coverage on their treatments, as needed.
+Children, families, pregnant women and disabled individuals may qualify in every state, and childless adults with low income are eligible in certain states.
+Medical assistance covers many medically necessary services.
+If you have any form of anemia, you should be able to receive coverage for their treatments, as needed.

-CHIP offers coverage for a higher low-income group of children, offering coverage to more Americans under age 19.
+CHIP, the Children’s Health Insurance Program, offers coverage for a higher low-income group of children, offering coverage to more Americans under age 19.
 This program is nearly identical to Medicaid, only there are small fees involved depending on family earnings.
-These programs will not turn anyone away for their health, only if their income is too high.
+These programs will not turn anyone away for their health, only if income is too high.
 Medicaid also has a program in every state for people who spend a large portion of their income on medical treatment.
 The Medically Needy program is also a great option for anemic persons, as Medicaid will help pay your bills.

 1. US National Library of Medicine.
 “Anemia”. http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0001586/.